johnalison/obsidian-notes/Journal/5 October 2024 Saturday.md

 - Had the wrong day!
 - Met chief of staff to Chatam president (quite the character)

-Counter offer on house $745k... will accept (ask for 2weeks for inspections)
+# Counter offer on house $745k... will accept (ask for 2 weeks for inspections)

 Some [[Selfish reasons to having more kids]]